 Simply put, you burn on an altar, you keep in a shrine.
 If you feel unsure about that, look at the etymology of the former, which probably derives from the Latin adolere (to sacrifice, to burn sacrifices), while the latter comes from scrinium, which means a box or chest.

-There may be some overlap of the two, in that an altar can be decorated with images of gods or you can leave small offerings at a shrine.
+There may be some overlap between the two, in that an altar can be decorated with images of gods or you can leave small offerings at a shrine.
 But the difference nonetheless remains, in as much as you can have one without the other, i.e. a simple rectangular altar solely with an inscription, with no image whatsoever, and a small niche in a wall that serves as a shrine, but without a surface on which to burn food or beverage.
-You can also have portable shrines to pray in front of, but an altar for usage during a journey would be something like a pile of rocks of wood on which you burn the offerings.
+You can also have portable shrines to pray in front of, but an altar for usage during a journey would be something like a pile of rocks or wood on which you burn the offerings.
 Which is why in a domestic context, for all intents and purposes, your fireplace is your household altar.

 One of the things that contributes the most to the confusion between altar and shrine is our modern notion of temple.
 Ask anyone for a definition of the term and the most likely answer is that of a house of worship akin to a church, mosque or synagogue, in as much as it’s actually used as a generic word for all of those three religious buildings.
 Yet that would make little sense in the ancient world, where a temple was seen as a deity’s house (Scheid 2003: 66-71).
 Literally!
-It wasn’t a structure in which people gathered for religious ceremonies – as in a church – but a god’s or goddess’ private space that could be visited by people in a controlled fashion, if at all.
+It wasn’t a structure where people gathered for religious ceremonies – as in a church – but a god’s or goddess’ private space that could be visited by people in a controlled fashion, if at all.
 For instance, during the Parentalia, a festival in honour of the dead that took place in February, many temples were closed because they were dedicated to deities of a non-infernal nature (Turcan 2011: 32).
 And as a rule, religious ceremonies took place outside, normally in front of the building and around the altar, not next to the shrine located inside.

 There’s a very similar spacial dynamic in Shinto, where the structure that houses the kami – the hoden – is closed to the general public and accessed solely by a limited number of priests, sometimes only in certain times of the year.
 The overwhelming majority of people prays, presents offerings and participates in religious ceremonies inside the haiden or worshipping hall, which is a separate building that’s usually located in front of the kami’s residence (Williams 2005: 84).